csorianot/godmc_wiki/inversion-meQTL.md

     ./21-inversionmeQTL.sh

-For a sample size of 400, this step took 12 hours to complete.
+For a sample size of 400 and using 16 cores, this step took 1 hour to complete.

 ### Now upload the results